-Professor Littlemore is one of the co-investigators on the project ‘Death before Birth’.
+Professor Littlemore and Dr Turner are co-investigators on the project ‘Death before Birth’.
 This examines how people who have experienced miscarriage, termination for foetal anomaly, and stillbirth, reach decisions concerning what happens to their babies after death, how their perceptions of the law impact on their decision-making, and how they communicate their experiences and choices to those there to support them.
 The project will also be examining the existing guidance on what happens to babies after they have died, investigating how it is interpreted in practice by professionals and the extent to which it takes account of the views, experiences and needs of the bereaved.
-Jeanette will be talking about the ways in which people who have experienced pregnancy loss, and those who support, use language to make sense of and communicate their feelings about their loss.
+Jeannette and Sarah will be talking about the ways in which people who have experienced pregnancy loss, and those who support, use language to make sense of and communicate their feelings about their loss.

 Cat Clarke’s thriller We Are Young and Juno Dawson’s Clean – a novel of addiction, bullying and gender identity – are powerful examples of YA fiction.
-Join the writers for a discussion of their books and the scope of YA fiction, why they are excited to write it and why it is so influential and popular with readers.
+Join the writers and two members of the Hay Festival Youth Council, for a discussion of their books and the scope of YA fiction, why they are excited to write it and why it is so influential and popular with readers.
+Chaired by Julia Eccleshare.

 Using a single scene from Alfred Hitchcock’s Vertigo you can explore how a film-maker brings together camera technique, sound, mise en scene and script to tell a story.
 Dissecting a scene enables us to see how the director controls the flow of information and manipulates the cinema audience.
 Learning to ‘read’ a film in this way is the first step to a wider understanding of narrative film.
 Kiri Bloom Walden is a published film author and teaches film and cultural studies at the University of Oxford’s Department of Continuing Education.